Question from Carol.: A few days ago my iPhone started telling me my phone has a virus every time I open Safari.

 5 – Take the phone out of Airplane mode.

 That’s all there is to it.
 You should no longer receive that fake virus warning message after you’ve completed the steps listed above.

 Important: Be sure to avoid the malicious website that contains the fake virus warning or you’ll end up in this same situation all over again.

 If you don’t know which website that is and you do happen to visit it again by accident, simply follow the steps above once again to remove the new warning.

-Update from Jimmy: That cleared it up, Rick.
+Update from Carol: That cleared it up, Rick.
 Thanks for your help.